 You can read about available scholarships and awards.

-The master's (MS) program in speech-language pathology program and the doctoral (AuD) program in audiology at the University of Arizona have been accredited by Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in Speech-Language Pathology and the Doctor of Audiology (Au.D.) education program at the University of Arizona are accredited by Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 The Department of Speech, Language, and Hearing Sciences is committed to creating and maintaining an environment free of discrimination -- in the classroom, the clinical setting, and the workplace.
 The University of Arizona Office of Institutional Equity provides education and support for these efforts.

 The University of Arizona is an equal opportunity, affirmative action institution.
 The University prohibits discrimination in its programs and activities on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information and is committed to maintaining an environment free from sexual harassment and retaliation.